 There’s a philosophical reward to mathematically understanding eggs, says Dr. Michael Romanov, Visiting Researcher at the University of Kent, and study author, explains:

 “This mathematical equation underlines our understanding and appreciation of a certain philosophical harmony between mathematics and biology, and from those two a way towards further comprehension of our universe, understood neatly in the shape of an egg.”

 But there’s more than just cracking one of nature’s mysteries here.
 There are some very useful applications to this formula.
-For starters, it is useful in biology research (where it could help researchers better understand egg evolution and egg incubation for desired species) and in the poultry industry, where it could help to optimize equipment that works with egg shape or volume.
+For starters, it is useful in biology research where it could help researchers better understand egg evolution and egg incubation for desired species.
+In the poultry industry, it could help to optimize equipment that works with egg shape or volume.
 It could also help researchers design new bio-inspired structures.

 Dr. Valeriy Narushin, a former visiting researcher at the University of Kent, added:

 “We look forward to seeing the application of this formula across industries, from art to technology, architecture to agriculture.
 This breakthrough reveals why such collaborative research from separate disciplines is essential.”

 Well, all that’s left now is to look at the formula itself.
 Good luck.